 Standard two drawer, single drawer jewellery box, four drawer towers, art piece.
 Various prices starting at $225

-Keith Linnett’s family built the lodge where thousands of people honey mooned in the sixties and seventies.
-Fred was one of them!
+Keith Linnett’s family built the famous lodge where thousands of people spent their Kangaroo Island honeymoons in the sixties and seventies.
+Fred was actually one of them!

-If you would like more information, or wish to purchase a Keith Linnett jewellery box, please contact us.
+If you would like more information, or wish to purchase a Keith Linnett Australian timber jewellery box, please contact us.